-C. Recognition of foreign proceedings and support measures246 that jurisdictions should provide for transparent and expedited processes to give effect to foreign resolution measures, either by way of a "recognition" process (e.g., judicial recognition) or by "support" measures under the domestic regime.
-Such recognition or support measures would enable a home resolution authority to gain rapid control over the bank branch or shares or assets that are located in another jurisdiction in cases where the firm is being resolved under the law of the home jurisdiction.
-Principle 3 of the FSB Principles for Cross-border Effectiveness of Resolution Actions specifies that the legal framework for giving effect to foreign resolution measures or adopting measures to support foreign resolution actions should clearly establish the conditions for recognition, enforcement, or support actions; the grounds for refusal of such actions, which should be limited; and the process for taking such actions.247 Recognition or support of foreign measures should be subject to the equitable treatment of creditors in the foreign proceeding.248
+"supportive" measures under the domestic regime.273 Such recognition or supportive measures would enable a home resolution authority to gain rapid control over the bank branch or shares or assets that are located in another jurisdiction in cases where the firm is being resolved under the law of the home jurisdiction.
+Principle 3 of the FSB Principles for Cross-border Effectiveness of Resolution Actions specifies that the legal framework for giving effect to foreign resolution measures or adopting measures to support foreign resolution actions should clearly establish the conditions for recognition, enforcement, or support actions; the grounds for refusal of such actions, which should be limited; and the process for taking such actions.274 Recognition or support of foreign measures should be subject to the equitable treatment of creditors in the foreign proceeding.275

-426. Recognition and support measures should be swift and should enable actions of a liquidator or provisional liquidator to have effect in a host jurisdiction.
-The FSB Key Attributes (KA 7.5) specify

-For the purposes of this Guide, "recognition of foreign measures" means a process or framework for giving effect to foreign liquidation measures whereby, at the request of a foreign authority or liquidator, a jurisdiction accepts the commencement of a foreign liquidation proceeding domestically and empowers the relevant domestic

-- Recognition of and support for foreign proceedings should also be enabled in bank liquidation proceedings.
+438. Recognition of, and support for, foreign proceedings should also be enabled in bank liquidation proceedings.
 The legal framework should provide relevant authorities with the power to grant such recognition or provide support.
-A liquidation authority or appointed liquidator should have access to foreign liquidation authorities to seek recognition and support measures.
-Authorities should seek to give information and give effect to the measures requested by means of a recognition process or by applying domestic measures that support and are consistent with the actions adopted by both the home jurisdiction's authority and representative, taking into account the need for timely action.
-Recognition and support measures for cross-border liquidation should also be available to support cross-border resolution.
-Recognition and support should, in any event, be subject to the safeguards discussed in Section D. - 428.
-Where the host or an affected jurisdiction has a system of cross-border recognition, e.g., based on the UNCITRAL MLCBI, the legal framework may apply it with appropriate adjustments for bank liquidation.
-In particular, under both administrative and court-based models, the legal framework should allow for local recognition of proceedings administered by a foreign administrative authority.
-The legal framework of the home jurisdiction should contemplate expedited proceedings for obtaining a court order where it is necessary to ensure the cross-border effectiveness of liquidation actions or expedite the adoption of the necessary measures. - Recognition should follow a request by the liquidator or liquidation authority, including adequate notice of the opening of (foreign) bank liquidation proceedings.
+A liquidation authority or appointed liquidator should have access to foreign liquidation authorities to seek recognition and supportive measures.
+Authorities should seek to give information and give effect to the measures requested by means of a recognition process or by applying domestic measures that support and are consistent with the actions adopted under the home jurisdiction's framework, taking into account the need for timely action.
+Recognition and supportive measures for cross-border liquidation should also be available to support cross-border resolution.
+Recognition and support should, in any event, be subject to the safeguards discussed in Section D.

+439. Where the host or affected jurisdiction has a system of cross-border recognition, e.g., based on the UNCITRAL MLCBI, the legal framework may apply it with appropriate adjustments for bank liquidation.
+Such adjustments should be clear in the legal framework.
+In particular, under both administrative and predominantly court-based models, the legal framework should allow for local recognition of proceedings administered by a foreign administrative authority.
+It should furthermore contemplate expedited proceedings for obtaining a court order where it is necessary to ensure the cross-border effectiveness of liquidation actions or expedite the adoption of the necessary measures.

+440. Recognition should follow a request by the liquidator or liquidation authority, including adequate notice of the opening of (foreign) bank liquidation proceedings.
 The legal framework should provide for the prompt recognition of foreign bank liquidation proceedings.
-Recognition should, in principle, not be made contingent on reciprocity.249 Recognition is subject to adequate safeguards being met (Section D below). - The legal framework should also have the necessary flexibility to provide support measures for foreign liquidation measures in case recognition proceedings are not feasible or desirable.250 In particular, the legal framework should grant discretion to administrative liquidation authorities to use authority (either a court or an administrative authority) to enforce the foreign measure or grant other forms of domestic relief, for example, a stay on domestic creditor proceedings (see FSB Key Attributes Assessment Methodology, EC 7.4 and EN 7(e); and UNCITRAL MLCBI, Articles 15-21).
-"Support of foreign measures" means a process or framework for giving effect to foreign liquidation measures whereby a jurisdiction, by means of its liquidation authority or banking supervisor, adopts liquidation measures or supervisory measures under relevant domestic law, or exercises its discretion not to act, to produce the effect of, or otherwise support, the measures taken by the foreign authority (see FSB Key Attributes Assessment Methodology, EC 7.4 and EN 7(e)).
+Recognition should, in principle, not be made contingent on reciprocity.276 Recognition is subject to adequate safeguards being met (Section D below).

+441. The legal framework should also have the necessary flexibility to provide for supportive measures for foreign liquidation measures in cases where recognition proceedings are not feasible or desirable.277 In particular, the legal framework should grant discretion to administrative liquidation authorities to support foreign measures, if necessary, by using their powers to open a liquidation proceeding in the host jurisdiction, or by refraining from taking action to initiate liquidation.
+Liquidation authorities and liquidators from the home jurisdiction should be allowed to request the adoption of such measures.
+The legal framework should also grant discretion to banking supervisors in the host jurisdiction to adopt supervisory measures that give effect to the measures adopted in foreign liquidation proceedings or to abstain from adopting such measures where it serves the interest of the proceedings.
+It should make it possible to order a stay of enforcement proceedings,

-247 FSB Principles for Cross-border Effectiveness of Resolution Actions, at 12.
+274 FSB Principles for Cross-border Effectiveness of Resolution Actions, at 12.